Test Id : HBABT

 Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Since mid-1990, intravenous or intramuscular administration of HBIG has become the standard of care for these liver transplant recipients in most liver transplant programs in the United States.
-Most therapy protocols administer HBIG in high doses (10,000 IU) during the perioperative period and first week after transplantation with the goal of achieving serum HBs antibody (anti-HBs) levels of above 500 mIU/mL.
+Most therapy protocols administer HBIG in high doses (10,000 IU) during the perioperative period and first week after transplantation with the goal of achieving serum hepatitis B virus surface antibody (anti-HBs) levels of above 500 mIU/mL.
 Serial levels of anti-HBs are obtained to determine the pharmacokinetics of HBIG in each patient to guide frequency of HBIG dosing.

 During the first few weeks to months after transplantation, there is a high degree of variability in HBIG dosage required to achieve desirable serum anti-HBs levels among transplant recipients.
 Patients who were hepatitis B e antigen positive before transplantation usually require more HBIG to achieve the target anti-HBs levels, especially in the first week after transplantation.

 Duration of HBIG therapy varies from 6 months to indefinite among different US liver transplant programs.
-Protocols providing less than 12 months of therapy usually combine HBIG with another effective anti-HBV agent such as lamivudine.
+Protocols providing less than 12 months of therapy usually combine HBIG with another effective anti-HBV agent, such as lamivudine.

 Reference Values